National Office 1300-739-119

 (c) It is the AICD’s intention that Events are:

 - Kept free of harassment towards employees and Contractors working with and for our organisation as well as our members and guests/non-members who are in attendance.
-The AICD is committed to preventing any form of harassment or other inappropriate conduct at its Events; and
+The AICD is committed to preventing and does not tolerate any form of harassment or other inappropriate conduct at its Events; and

 - Held in compliance with relevant Public Health Orders and directives in place from time to time.